aurelia/aurelia2-examples/examples/metronome-app/README.md

-# Aurelia 2 Todo
+# Aurelia 2 Metronome App

-A todo application bootstrapped by [aurelia/new](https://github.com/aurelia/new).
+A metronome application bootstrapped by [aurelia/new](https://github.com/aurelia/new).

 ## Demo

-A demo of this application is running here: https://aurelia2-todo.vercel.app/
+A demo of this application is running here: https://metronome-app.vercel.app/

 ## Description

 A simplistic Aurelia 2 application that is about as standard as you can get.
+A metronome with input slider for setting the BPM.

 ## Features:

 - Plain CSS
 - TypeScript
+- Working with native Audio API's
 - Webpack for bundling

 ## Start dev web server